 The Company is involved, in the ordinary course of business, in various legal proceedings including claims of individual customers and purported class action lawsuits.
 Certain of these actions are similar to suits filed against other financial institutions and captive finance companies.
 Most of these proceedings concern customer allegations of wrongful repossession or defamation of credit.
 The Company is also subject to governmental reviews and inquiries from time to time.
-On July 15, 2019, the Company received a Civil Investigative Demand (CID) from the U.S. Department of Justice (DOJ) relating to termination of motor vehicle leases by servicemembers under the Servicemembers Civil Relief Act.
+The Company has received two Civil Investigative Demands from the U.S. Department of Justice (DOJ) relating to financing of motor vehicles by servicemembers under the Servicemembers Civil Relief Act.
 The Company is cooperating with the DOJ and is responding to their information requests.
 Based on available information and established accruals, management does not believe it is reasonably possible that the results of these proceedings, in the aggregate, will have a material adverse effect on the Company's consolidated financial statements.